Ansprechperson:

 - Proof of AOK Health Insurance

-- Letter of Enrolment (Immatrikulationsbescheinigung)
+- Letter of Enrollment (Immatrikulationsbescheinigung)

 - Confirmation letter from your university or proof of financial resources